wessberg/cjstoesm/README.md

 You can also use this library as a CLI to convert your project files from using CommonJS to using ESM.
 This is still considered somewhat experimental.
 If you have any issues, please submit an issue.

-If you install `cjs-to-esm` globally, you'll have `cjstoesm` in your path.
+If you install `@wessberg/cjs-to-esm-transformer` globally, you'll have `cjstoesm` in your path.
 If you install it locally, you can run `npx cjstoesm`.
+If you don't install it globally nor locally, you can run it with npx with the command `npx -p typescript -p @wessberg/cjs-to-esm-transformer cjstoesm <glob> <outdir>`.

 ```
 $ cjstoesm --help